 A great deal of space is devoted to the presentation of population development, immigration, settlement forms and social-religious structures.
 The life cultures of the middle classes, craftsmen and industrial workers are vividly illustrated with numerous original exhibits.
 The changes in communication and transport (railways, post, customs), global interdependencies and the impact of production on the environment (water as a resource) in the wake of industrialisation round off the view of Wuppertal as a pioneering industrial region.

 The Museum of Early Industrialisation is closed due to renovation work and the installation of a new permanent exhibition.
-The reopening is planned for winter 2024.
+The reopening of the museum is planned for early 2025.
 You can find more information on the modernisation and construction measures of the Museum Industriekultur Wuppertal under the menu item Modernisation.